AJEETX/DataReader.Demo.App/README.md

 >   Open the solution file 'dotnet-code-challenge.sln' from VisualStudio 2017

 >   Kindly place FeedData folder with the "bin/debug/netcoreapp2.0" location within both projects

+    - Kindly build the solition file
+    - Run in DEBUG MODE

 All set.